matter-labs/tutorials/README.md

 ## Using API3's self-funded dAPIs with zkSync paymaster example to pay gas fee in USDC on zkSync Era.

 [API3➚](https://api3.org/) is a collaborative project to deliver traditional API services to smart contract platforms in a decentralized and trust-minimized way.
-It is governed by a decentralized autonomous organization (DAO), namely the [API3 DAO](https://api3.org/).
+It is governed by a decentralized autonomous organization (DAO), namely the [API3 DAO](https://api3.org/dao).

-API3 data feeds are known as [dAPIs➚]().
+API3 data feeds are known as [dAPIs➚](https://docs.api3.org/guides/dapis/subscribing-self-funded-dapis/).
 These provide access to on-chain data feeds sourced from off-chain first-party oracles owned and operated by API providers themselves.
 Data feeds are continuously updated by first-party oracles using signed data.

-Within a Paymaster, price oracles can be used to provide price data on-chain for execution.
+Within a paymaster, price oracles can be used to provide price data on-chain for execution.

-**For this Paymaster tutorial, we will use dAPIs to get the price of ETH/USD and USDC/USD datafeeds and use it to calculate gas in USDC value so that users can pay for their transactions with USDC.**
+**For this paymaster tutorial, we will use dAPIs to get the price of ETH/USD and USDC/USD datafeeds and use it to calculate gas in USDC value so that users can pay for their transactions with USDC.**

 ## Project repo